 03.01 Initial Inspector Review

-Before entering the BSSDP, the issue should be screened using IMC 0612, Appendix B, "Issue Screening."
+Before entering the BSSDP, the issue should be screened using IMC 0612, Appendix B, "Issue Screening Directions."
 When the results of that screening yield more than minor significance and the finding is determined to be in the security area in accordance with IMC 0609, Attachment 4, “Initial Characterization of Findings,” the inspector should enter the BSSDP at the top of Figure 1.

 03.02 Findings with Multiple Examples